 Restricted parking areas are designated by signs.
 Parking in restricted areas is not allowed without prior campus administrative approval.
 Violators are subject to substantial fines and/or towing at the owner’s expense.
-General parking is not allowed in the following designated areas and may result in a fine:
+General parking is not permitted in the following designated areas and may result in a fine:

 - Visitor parking